Levedend History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Levedend reached English shores for the first time with the ancestors of the Levedend family as they migrated following the Norman Conquest of 1066.
 The name Levedend is based on the Old English given name Loveday and the Old English given name Leofdoeg, which is composed of the elements leof, which means dear or beloved, and doeg, which means day.
 This name was also a nickname for a person who had an association with a loveday which, according to medieval custom, a loveday was a day set aside for reconciliation and settlement of disputes or feuds.
 Another source claims the name was in fact, Norman "from Loveday, or Loudet [in] Toulouse.
-William Loveday was a benefactor to the Knights Templars. " CITATION[CLOSE]
+William Loveday was a benefactor to the Knights Templars. "

 Early Origins of the Levedend family

 The surname Levedend was first found in Cambridgeshire and Huntingdonshire where Walter Loveday and Richard Loveday were listed in the Hundredorum Rolls of 1273.
 In 1297, William Loveday, of Oxfordshire received a writ of military summons.

 Years later, Ralph Loveday was listed in the Writs of Parliament of 1331 and Hugo Lofdey was listed in the Yorkshire Poll Tax Rolls of 1379.

 This web page shows only a small excerpt of our Levedend research.
 Another 70 words (5 lines of text) covering the years 1513, 1558, 1553, 1554, 1546, 1547, 1555 and 1556 are included under the topic Early Levedend History in all our PDF Extended History products and printed products wherever possible.